Kentucky Air Guard conducts Operation Arctic Haven

-Thirty-six members of the Kentucky Air National Guard's 123rd Airlift Wing transport cargo to the Alaskan North Slope in support of Operation Arctic Haven on Sept.
-3, 2024.
-The mission, part of a Department of Defense program called Innovative Readiness Training, airlifted 39 tons of residential building supplies to two remote villages in northern Alaska over the course of a week, providing tangible benefits to the civilian population while providing real-world training opportunities to Guard Airmen.
-(U.S. Air National Guard video by Tech.
+Airman Basic Makenna Rollins, a supply specialist with the 123rd Airlift Wing, spots cargo being uploaded to a Kentucky Air National Guard C-130J Super Hercules aircraft in support of Operation Arctic Haven at Joint Base Elmendorf-Richardson, Alaska, Sept.
+2, 2024.
+Thirty-six wing Airmen supported the Innovative Readiness Training mission, which airlifted 39 short tons of residential building supplies to two remote villages in northern Alaska.
+(U.S. Air National Guard photo by Tech.
 Sgt.
 Chloe Ochs)

 |Date Taken: